11bus11/lizard-spock-extension/README.md

 This page was made to give the user instructions on how to play the game.
 In some games, especially older ones, you are not given all instructions on how to play the game.
 It is a lot of trial and error.
 Even if i want to give this game a retro feel, this is one of the things i dont want to replicate.
 An instruction page also keeps the user from getting frustrated and/or annoyed.

 ### Point choosing window
 I have chosen to have this game work like when kids play rock, paper, sissors.
 You play until on of you gets 3 points.
 But instead of just making the user play to 3, they can choose to play to 3, 5 and 10.
 This is chosen on this window.
-If non of the options gets chosen, the game defaults to 3 points to win the game.
-When you click the blue button you get sent to the game window.
+If non of the options gets chosen, an alert, telling you to choose an option, pops up when you click the blue button.

 ### Game window
 When the user has chosen the points needed to win, they play the game itself.
 This is done on this window.
 When you choose aone of the options you get to know who won the round and the winner gets one point.
 Then you click continue to play another round. this continues until you or the computer have enough points to win.
 When that happens the continue button sends you to the result window.